dirac-institute/sorcha/docs/inputs.rst

    S1000000a     183625 60507.194642    354133809.129   -2.598  298.635794 -0.188904  11.800365 -0.012248    227530687.962   -431878159.331     17094459.598   14.384    6.836    3.353     61402244.381   -127629446.799    -55326708.672   27.127   11.100    4.742    9.831253  19.281   5.081

 .. note::
-  The ephemeris file is used by  **surveySimPP**.
+  The ephemeris file is used by  **Sorcha**.
 We recommend using **Objects in Fields** to generate it.

 .. note::
   With our recommended setup you will have V magnitudes outputted by OIF into the ephemeris file which is generated from a default H assumed by OIF.
-SurveySimPP ignores these apparent magnitudes and computes its own based on the configuration inputs and additional input files.
+Sorcha ignores these apparent magnitudes and computes its own based on the configuration inputs and additional input files.

 +--------------------------+----------------------------------------------------------------------------------+
 | Keyword                  | Description                                                                      |